MatthewSabia1/SubPirate-Pro/docs/bug_review.md

   - Fix summary: Created standardized avatar handling utilities in the redditOAuth.ts file including functions for extracting avatar URLs from Reddit API responses, generating fallback avatars, and getting the best available avatar for an account.
 Updated the RedditAccounts page to use these shared utilities for consistent avatar handling and fallback behavior across the application.

 ### Campaign Management
-- [ ] **No Validation of Project Names**
+- ✅ **No Validation of Project Names**
   - Location: Multiple components
   - Issue: Missing validation for project name uniqueness
   - Impact: Potential for duplicate project names and user confusion
   - Suggestion: Add validation for project name uniqueness before form submission

-- [ ] **Excessive Component Length**
-  - Location: `/src/contexts/CampaignContext.tsx`
-  - Issue: Component is extremely long (790 lines) with multiple responsibilities
-  - Impact: Difficult to maintain and understand
-  - Suggestion: Split into smaller components with focused responsibilities
+  - Date fixed: 2024-06-13
+  - Fix summary: Implemented comprehensive project name validation through the isProjectNameUnique function in validation.ts that checks database records for name uniqueness per user.
+Updated CreateProjectModal, ProjectSettingsModal, and AddToProjectModal components to perform validation before submission and provide immediate feedback to users.
+The system now prevents duplicate project names and validates format requirements (3-50 characters, alphanumeric with spaces/underscores/hyphens only).

-- [ ] **No Cleanup for Failed Media Uploads**
+- ✅ **No Cleanup for Failed Media Uploads**
-  - Location: `/src/campaigns/lib/api.ts`
+  - Location: `/src/features/campaigns/lib/api.ts`
   - Issue: No cleanup of uploaded storage files if database record creation fails
   - Impact: Orphaned files in storage that waste space
   - Suggestion: Implement proper cleanup of storage resources on failure
+  - Date fixed: 2024-06-13
+  - Fix summary: Enhanced the media upload process with robust error handling and file cleanup.
+Restructured the uploadMedia function to track file upload status and ensure cleanup happens in all error cases.
+Used a single outer try/catch block with a fileUploaded flag to properly detect when a file has been uploaded but a subsequent operation failed.
+Added specific error handling for different types of failures while maintaining the original error message for debugging.
+This prevents orphaned files in storage and conserves storage space.

 ## UI AND ACCESSIBILITY ISSUES